offby1podcast/archive/004-text-editors.md

 (12:28)

-+ Continuing with JWT Client Authentication Designing the API.
++ Continuing with [JWT Client Authentication](https://www.ibm.com/blogs/security-identity-access/oauth-client-authentication-using-jwt/) Designing the API.
-+ When is good, good enough!
++ When is good, good enough?
 + Being made quality 'streets' champion.
 + Wanting to try avoid suggesting things early on.
 + News about the graphics card, and the graphics card market is dead!
 + Graphics card driver issue.
 + Secret side project is deployed, and called [PropHunt.uk](https://prophunt.uk).
-+ Why is Jake making PropHunt.
++ Why is Jake making PropHunt?

 ## Text Editors